 "The idea for La Boca came to me toward the end of culinary

-travels through Latin America," recalls Guy Kimchi, the owner of La Boca
+travels through Latin America," recalls Guy Kimchi, the owner of La Boca in the

 German Colony in Jerusalem.
 The restaurant is the only Latin American restaurant